 Becky Flint: It’s all too familiar when we find our teams are facing the challenges of no strategic alignment and no guidance.
 That’s why today we’ll focus on strategic planning best practices.

+I am so happy to have Chief Product Officer (CPO) of AbacusNext, Perry Steinberg.
 Perry, I would love to hear some of your thoughts on your experience in various-sized companies.

-And at the highest level, some challenges exist.
+At the highest level, some challenges exist.
 It’s this misalignment of allocation of resources to core objectives that the leadership is trying to achieve.
 And when we think of strategic planning, what we’re starting to do is focus on the OKRs of the business.
 We want to align the allocation of the organization to what those OKRs consist of.
 And that’s something that is a challenge.
 It’s actually something that is a huge focus of mine as a product leader.
 And I’m excited about leveraging Dragonboat to push that strategic planning capability through the organizations.

 Becky Flint: When I first began strategic planning we weren’t able to move the needle on what we wanted to do because everyone was scrambling.
 So we couldn’t deliver all the initiatives that we promised or planned in the strategic planning process.
 So this is something that we had to change.

 One big change was that instead of doing just budgeting exercises, we looked at how people could be shuffled around to support these initiatives.

 Perry Steinberg: Let me give you two examples.